wdxcjnb6/CFCDBN/README.md

 ## Overview

-The CFCDBN framework integrates individualized phase–amplitude coupling (PAC) features with directed brain network (DBN) modeling to analyze aberrant oscillatory communication patterns in adolescents with anxiety disorders (AD).
+The **CFCDBN** framework integrates individualized phase–amplitude coupling (PAC) features with directed brain network (DBN) modeling to investigate aberrant oscillatory communication patterns in adolescents with anxiety disorders (AD).

-This repository provides the official implementation of the CFCDBN framework, designed to model dynamic, cross-frequency, and directionally-organized brain networks based on EEG data.
-CFCDBN integrates personalized phase–amplitude coupling (PAC) analysis with causal information flow estimation, enabling the construction of interpretable and subject-specific directed brain networks.
+This repository provides the official implementation of the CFCDBN framework for constructing dynamic, cross-frequency, and directionally-organized brain networks from EEG data.
+The framework combines personalized PAC estimation with causal interaction modeling to generate interpretable, subject-specific directed brain networks, supporting both mechanistic analysis and automated classification of AD-related neural dynamics.

 It supports:
 - **Dynamic estimation of cross-frequency coupling (CFC)** using individualized oscillatory bands